kimc0de/shopie/README.md

 ```

 ## Backend setup
-1. Navigate to the `backend` directory
+1. Navigate to the `backend` directory.
-2. Run `npm install` to install the dependencies
+2. Run `npm install` to install the dependencies.
-3. Run `npm start` to start the backend server
+3. Run `npm start` to start the backend server.

 ## Frontend setup
-1. Navigate to the `frontend` directory
+1. Navigate to the `frontend` directory.
-2. Run `npm install` to install the dependencies
+2. Run `npm install` to install the dependencies.
-3. Run `npm start` to start the frontend server
+3. Run `npm start` to start the frontend server.